wasmerio/wasmer.io/_posts/what-makes-an-owner.md

 For those unfamiliar with startups, they are particular business environment with fast-paced dynamics usually revolving around a specific bit of tech.
 I always recommend reading [this awesome article from Forbes](https://www.forbes.com/advisor/investing/what-is-a-startup/) for those interested in learning more about about it.

 The life of a startup is like a marathon with many sprint stages.
-A company is *a living organism* with its different growth stages and needs.
 There is a lot of diversity and autonomy, which demands excellent coordination and cohesion to implement natural interdependence.

 As a team member involved in the hiring process, I meet many people with different level of technical capabilities and soft skills.